bitstarr/new-build-process/readme.md

 PostCSS is doing the heavy lifting here.
 It will inline `@import`, resolve nesting and autoprefix.

 `/assets/css/main.css` is the main CSS file and hub.
 There are only imports inside, which will be inlined in processing.
-If you need to, you can add other CSS files in parallel to main.css to provide other subsets or differently scoped styles.
+If I need to, I can add other CSS files in parallel to main.css to provide other subsets or differently scoped styles.
 Every CSS file stored directly in `/assets/css/` will be processed and the result stored in `/dist/css/`.

 Additionally, this will also happen to CSS files in `/assets/css/page`.
 So you can create per page/view additions or overwrites that can be referenced by templates.